-Parenting Schedule arrangements are possibly the most important part of a divorce settlement.
-Spouses are required to submit a preferred parenting schedule and the court is tasked with approving this schedule or creating an alternative.
+Parenting Schedule arrangements are possibly an essential part of a divorce settlement.
+Spouses must submit a preferred parenting schedule and the court tasks with approving this schedule or creating an alternative.

 How is a Fair Parenting Schedule Arrangement Established?

-The well-being of the child is the most important aspect of a fair parenting schedule.
-Parents and the courts should take certain factors into consideration when determining if a parenting schedule will support a child’s health and well-being.
+The child’s well-being is the most crucial aspect of a fair parenting schedule.
+Parents and the courts should consider certain factors when determining if a parenting schedule will support a child’s health and well-being.
 These factors include:

 • Child’s physical and emotional health